-With schools shut for the better part of the year, and with children at home, you’d expect them to pick up the reading habit?
+With schools shut for the better part of the year, and with children at home, you’d expect them to pick up the reading habit.
 Has it happened?

 While physical schools are closed, online classes seem to be going on.
 How do you think the introduction of these online teaching methods will affect the holistic development of a child?

 Do you think a child now would be more receptive to books with audio-visual components added on?
-Have you published any such books?

 Do you think with schools closed, and book related public events not taking place, it’s more difficult to promote children’s literature than books for adults?

+Now, the big question.
+How to make children aware of the virus and the importance of hygiene and social distancing?
 Have you published any books on the subject or conducted classes/ workshops with them?

-One book project that made you smile in these grim times?
+One book project that made you smile in these grim times.